 The subject property has frontage on Autoville Drive (P-200), which is designated as a primary roadway with a right-of-way (ROW) width of 60 feet, per the MPOT.
 However, the sector plan removed the recommended ROW from the MPOT and recommends a walkable residential street design.
 The PPS reflects a ROW width of 50 feet (25 feet from centerline), which is consistent with the Department of Public Works and Transportation (DPW&T) Specification and Standards for Roadways and Bridge Design, Urban Secondary Residential Road cross section, Standard 100.07.
-As a result, the applicant proposes ROW dedication of 25 feet from road centerline (0.038 acre) along the property's frontage to Autoville Drive.
-Staff find the proposed ROW dedication acceptable and sufficient to serve the subdivision.
+As a result, the PPS depicts ROW dedication of 25 feet from road centerline (0.038 acre) along the property's frontage to Autoville Drive.
+The ROW dedication was found to be acceptable and sufficient to serve the subdivision.